-From there, we followed the path back to Lover’s Lane, the road running next to the park, that led us to the Dumbarton Oaks Trail, a .6-mile route that meanders through the woods behind the Gardens.
+From there, we followed the path back to Lover’s Lane, the road running next to the park, that led us to the Dumbarton Oaks Park trail, a .6-mile route that meanders through the woods behind the Garden.
 It’s a perfect hike for little ones, with easy tramping, lots of small footbridges spanning creeks, and tucked away spots to sit and have a snack.
-The path let out on Wisconsin Avenue, so we walked a few blocks back to the Gardens entrance, excited to see what else was beyond those gates.
+The path let out on Wisconsin Avenue, so we walked a few blocks back to the Garden entrance, excited to see what else was beyond those gates.
 And the rest, as noted in that first post, is history.

 If you go:

 – You can usually find parking fairly easily near the parks on R, 31st, or 30th Streets

 – There are public bathrooms at Montrose Park